Cabinet reshuffle: Senior Counsel Edwin Tong to step down from post at Allen & Gledhill

-SINGAPORE - Senior Counsel Edwin Tong will be stepping down from his post at law firm Allen & Gledhill following his appointment as Senior Minister of State (Ministry of Law and Ministry of Health) with effect from July 1, 2018.
+SINGAPORE - Senior Counsel Edwin Tong will be stepping down from his post at law firm Allen & Gledhill following his appointment as Senior Minister of State for Law and Health with effect from July 1, 2018.

 Mr Tong is currently co-head of litigation and dispute resolution and head of restructuring and insolvency practices at Allen & Gledhill.